ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 8. Reorder columns, separating them with a comma
 9. Append output to the CSV

+While steps 2 through 9 could be run on a single line, we have split the command over multiple lines to make it easier to see what is going on.

     mkdir 03-zmwCounts
     echo "zmw,counts" > 03-zmwCounts/isi_run_01.csv